dstoecklein/mlops_wineq/README.md

 - ``dvc push`` pushes all tracked local files to remote storage
 - ``dvc pull`` pulls the remote stored files
 - ``dvc repro`` reproduces all stages defined in ``dvc.yaml``

+## 3. setting up parameter config
+- ``params.yaml`` holds information about the project and model params